chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 ### Tag name

 - Use `as` if a component can be rendered as different html elements (e.g. `h1`, `h2`, `h3`, etc).
 For example `<Heading as="h2">` will render a `Heading` component with an `h2` applied to it.

+# Accessibility <a name="accessibility"></a>

+## Tools
+- [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) evaluates static code for a11y issues.
+Currently this plugin is configured with the "recommended" settings, which generate linting errors for most rule violations.
+See [this chart](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y#rule-strictness-in-different-modes) for descriptions of each rule.

+- The plugin is currently unable to map a custom component to the HTML tag that it renders (i.e. the `<Header>` component renders content wrapped in `<header>` tags, but the plugin does not automatically apply header rules to a `<Header>` component.)
+[Check the status](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/pull/844) on work is being done on addressing this issue.